inspec/inspec-aws/docs-chef-io/content/aws_security_group.md

 end
 ```

-    # May also use hash syntax
+May also use hash syntax:

 ```ruby
 describe aws_security_group(group_id: 'sg-12345678') do